dwdas9/MINIO-HIVE-LAKEHOUSE/PART-A/README.md

 ## What Persists Across Restarts?

+Here's some great news: **Everything persists.** You won't lose your work.

-**Everything.** Unlike the Polaris setup, nothing is lost when you restart Docker.
+Unlike some other setups (looking at you, Polaris), nothing is lost when you restart Docker.
+Your tables, data, schemas - all safe and sound.

 Docker volumes store:
 - **postgres_data** - All your databases, tables, schemas, column definitions
 - **minio_data** - Your actual Parquet files and Iceberg metadata

-Restart Docker, restart your machine, come back a week later-your data is exactly where you left it.
+Restart Docker, restart your machine, come back a week later - your data is exactly where you left it.
 No setup scripts to re-run, no credentials to update, no catalogs to recreate.

+**This is how production systems work.** You set them up once and they keep running.

 This is how production systems work.
 You set them up once and they keep running.